robocomp/robocomp-robolab/components/hardware/camera/cameraipcpp/README.md

 # CameraIPCpp

 `CameraIPCpp` component serves image with `AprilTags` across RoboComp ecosystem through TCP/IP protocol from a camera server, which ensures connection reliability for data integrity.
-This component uses:

-- `CameraSimple.idsl` interface, which provides method template `idempotent void getImage(out TImage im)` to return image data as type `TImage`.
+This component uses `CameraSimple.idsl` interface, which provides method template `idempotent void getImage(out TImage im)` to return image data as type `TImage`.
 The `CameraSimple.idsl` interface specification can be found in file `robocomp/interfaces/IDSLs/CameraSimple.idsl`.
-- `GetAprilTags.idsl` interface.
-The interface provides method template `checkMarcas()` to return image data as type `listaMarcas`, which is an array of coordinates and orientations of tags represented as message type `marca`.
-The `GetAprilTags.idsl` interface specification can be found in file `robocomp/interfaces/IDSLs/GetAprilTags.idsl`.

 The component is implemented in C++, user should refer to `CameraIP` component for Python version.

 ## Compiling and Installation